hesenger/ezra/README.md

 # Ezra

-Ezra is a HTTP web server build based on orinal protocol specification, using TDD from the scratch.
-It was built completely using managed C# code.
+Ezra is a HTTP web server built based over the orinal protocol specification using TDD since the very beggining.

 Ezra is a fully recreational project made for learning and not intended to be used in production.